droglenc/NCMTH107/resources/Syllabus-Current.md

 * **Reflection**: Your *thoughtful* reflections about the exam, including what you did well on the exam (and why), what you did not do so well on the exam (and why), what strategy you used to prepare for the exam, how you will change your strategy to prepare for the next exam, and whether you considered the exam to be fair or not.
 This portion should be at least one page but not more than two pages and is worth 1/3rd of the overall value of the exam reflection.

 A perfect exam reflection will add 10% to your final exam score (but the final score cannot be greater than 100%).

+In addition, up to 5% extra credit added to your final grade can be earned by completing a [Class Project](project.html) (note that the topic of your project must be approved by me).

 ### Incomplete Grades